 The Console Manager displays LLDP/CDP Neighbors when enabled for a connection.
-See "Network Discovery Protocols" on page 166 to enable/disable.
+To enable or disable, see Network Discovery Protocols.

 TRIGGERED PLAYBOOKS

 For information on creating Playbooks, see the Playbooks topic in this User Guide.

 To monitor current Playbooks, click on Monitor > Triggered Playbooks.
 Choose the time period if required, and filter by Name of Playlist to view any that have been triggered.